 - a.
 The student must be enrolled and in good standing at Santa Monica College during the semester in which the exam is taken. - b.
 Prior to the semester in which the exam is taken, the student will have successfully completed at least six units of credit at Santa Monica College. - c.
-The student may not challenge a course in which he/she has previously enrolled. - d.
-A given course may be challenged by exam only once. - e.
-A maximum of 18 units of credit-by-exam may be attempted at Santa Monica College.
-A maximum of 15 units of credit-by-exam may be completed at Santa Monica College. - f.
-Credit will not be allowed for a course at a lower level than a course for which credit has been previously received either at Santa Monica College or another accredited institution in the United States or a recognized institution abroad. - g.
-A list of departmentally approved courses that may be challenged by exam shall be filed with the Curriculum Committee and published in the college catalog. - h.
-The student must notify the College of his/her intent to take the exam by the end of the third week of the semester during which the exam is to be taken.
+The student may not take an exam in a course in which the student has previously enrolled. - d.
+A given exam may be taken only once. - e.
+A maximum of 18 units of credit by exam may be attempted at Santa Monica College.
+A maximum of 15 units of credit by exam may be completed at Santa Monica College. - f.
+Credit will not be allowed for a course at a lower level than a course for which credit has been previously earned either at Santa Monica College or another accredited college or university in the United States or a recognized institution abroad. - g.
+A list of departmentally approved courses for which a student may receive credit by exam shall be filed with the Curriculum Committee and published in the college catalog. - h.
+Students must notify the College of their intent to take the exam by the end of the third week of the semester during which the exam is to be taken.
 The exam will be given by the end of the eighth week of the semester. - i.
 Departmental exams will be given only during the Fall and Spring semesters and must be administered by a faculty member designated by the faculty chair or administrator. - j.
-Programs offering challenge exams mandated by other agencies shall abide by the regulations of those agencies. - k.
-Units received through credit-by-exam will not apply to the residence requirement for graduation from Santa Monica College. - 1.
-Courses for which credit is received by challenge exam will count toward units completed only and will not be included in the calculation of the student's grade point average. - m.
-Credit earned by credit exam/challenge will be posted to the student's record at the end of the semester during which the credit was received.
+Departments utilizing exams created by other agencies shall abide by the regulations of those agencies. - k.
+Units earned through credit by exam will not apply toward the 12-unit residency requirement for a degree at Santa Monica College. - 1.
+Courses for which credit is received by exam will count toward units completed only and will not be included in the calculation of the student's grade point average. - m.
+Credit earned by exam will be posted to the student's transcript at the end of the semester during which the credit was received.

-2. College-Level Examination Program (CLEP)
+2. College Level Examination Program (CLEP)